One of the ways we recommend speeding up debt payoff and building wealth faster is to cut your expenses as much as possible.

 If you travel regularly, you may be able to earn free gas cards by staying at the right hotel chains when you travel.

 For example, Best Western let customers earn rewards points every time they stay at a qualifying Best Western hotel.

-After you’ve accumulated a certain number of points by staying at their hotels, you can redeem those points for gas cards at Shell or Exxon gas stations.
+After you’ve accumulated a certain number of points by staying at their hotels, you can redeem those points for gift cards at Shell or Exxon gas stations.

-Saving up your travel rewards by staying at Best Western hotels or other hotels that reward customers with gas cards could be a cool way to pay for gas for an upcoming vacation as well, enabling you to cut down on vacation costs if you plan in advance.
+Saving up your travel rewards by staying at Best Western hotels or other hotels that reward customers with gift cards to gas stations could be a cool way to pay for gas for an upcoming vacation as well, enabling you to cut down on vacation costs if you plan in advance.

 Other Ways to Spend Less on Gas

 Along with using the ways above to get free gas, there are other things you can do to cut down on gasoline costs in your budget.

 By staying in the right lane when on the highway and avoiding constant accelerations and braking, you’ll go through less gas.